Nastel/tnt4j-stream-jmx/README.md

 ##### How to migrate Source definitions from single to multi VM sampling

-When you where sampling JMX running as many instances of Stream-JMX as there where monitored JVMs, you where defining complete `SourceFQN` within `source.factory.RootFQN` property of Stream-JMX TNT4J configuration.
+When you where sampling JMX running as many instances of Stream-JMX as there were monitored JVMs, you where defining complete `SourceFQN` within `source.factory.RootFQN` property of Stream-JMX TNT4J configuration.

 When monitoring multiple JVMs running single instance of Stream-JMX, `source.factory.RootFQN` property should define only part of